ArataAI/anylanguage/README.md

 ## Description

 This plugin for ComfyUI allows you to translate multi-language prompts into English using the OpenAI API and then encode them with a CLIP model.
-It provides customization options such as selecting the API URL, setting the OpenAI API key, choosing the translation model, and toggling the translation feature on or off.
+It is designed to replace the default `CLIP Text Encode (Prompt)` plugin, allowing users to input prompts in multiple languages and have them translated and encoded for AI-based image generation.

 ## Installation and Usage